ManonMarchand/astrotuto/README.md

 # Astrotuto

-Short tuto for astrophysics VP in Fribourg Uni
+To come : Short tuto for data analysis using python  for the astrophysics VP in Fribourg Uni

 ## Photometry

 ## Spectroscopy

+## Image analysis